The answer is: Brilliant writing.

 Patrick Bateman in American Psycho.

-Why we hate him: He’s a psychopath killer.
+Why we hate him: It’s believed that he’s a psychopath killer.
 Nuff said.

 Why we love him: Again…there’s that love word.
 Author Bret Easton Ellis keeps us hanging in through American Psycho in part because Patrick ultimately longs to be caught and stopped.
-But in the messed-up world that he lives in, Patrick gets away with kills in unbelievable coincidences of (bad?) luck.
+But in the messed-up world that he lives in (perhaps in his own mind), Patrick gets away with murder in unbelievable coincidences of (bad?) luck.
 Ultimately, he becomes a tragic figure in a tragedy of his own making—and it’s hard not to feel some emotion for him.